"The cure to eliminate fake news is that people stop reading 140-character tweets and start reading 600-page books". January 20, 2017

 In 1894 Ubu, an imaginary character, invented Pataphysics, the science of imaginary solutions.
 Someone should invent a new science to study imaginary problems.
 And the real problems caused by their solutions.
 December 15, 2010

-The world is simpler than the brain that conceives it.
+The world may be simpler than the brain that conceives it.
 December 9, 2010

 The scientific paper with the best title ever probably was "Does The Flap Of A Butterfly's Wings In Brazil Set Off A Tornado In Texas?"
 (Ed Lorenz, 1972) but few people noticed the effect that the paper itself had: thousands of papers and books and tv shows have been made that mimic that title.
 Just like the butterfly that set off the tornado.
 So the paper can actually be read as a prophecy about itself.
 November 12, 2010

-We dream unreal worlds.
-A computer dreams the real world.
+Real beings dream unreal worlds.
+Do unreal beings dream the real world?
 November 10, 2010

-Most difficult is making sense of other people because they are trying to make sense of me, so the sense changes all the time.
+It is difficult to make sense of other people because they are trying to make sense of me, so the sense changes all the time.
 8:48 AM Apr 27th , 2010

 We are swimming in the lake in which future generations will drown.
 1:33 AM Mar 10th , 2010